SubWoofer with Velocity Feedback

 Adjusting the Feedback Circuit

 There are 3 adjustments that control the behavior of the subwoofer, and a front-panel-mounted pot to adjust the input level.
 If you don't use the level pot, you need to put a pair of trimmers on the board, or somewhere in the inputs, to adjust the level to match your main speakers.
-After that, the sub will track the volume of the main speakers without adjustment.
+After that, the sub will track the volume of the main speakers without further adjustment.
 Don't try to control the output voltage - it won't work.
 Don't try to get the maximum feedback, because the error amp will be dangerously close to oscillation, and the last step would probably throw it over.

 Results